wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.0.11 =
+* May 13, 2013
+* Reduced the number of times that the marker redraw is called in the standard [[bmlt]] shortcode handler.
+* Fixed an issue with CSS that caused displayed maps to get funky.

 = 3.0.10 =
 * May 5, 2013
 * Fixed an issue, where the first set of results from a search would display too many red icons on the map.